 Children will be encouraged to sample all foods that are offered, but will never be forced to eat.
-Please inform your child's teacher if your child cannot eat a certain food or has 15 | Page different dietary needs (e.g., vegetarian, vegan, lactose intolerant) so a substitution can be made.
+Please inform your child's teacher if your child cannot eat a certain food or has different dietary needs (e.g., vegetarian, vegan, lactose intolerant) so a substitution can be made.
 For certain dietary restrictions, you may be asked to provide food from home for your child.

 - Breakfast will be served from 7:30 am to 8:30 am.
 If your children arrive later, please do not send breakfast foods with them.
-This causes problems in the classroom. - Snacks will be provided mid-morning around 9:45 am and again in the afternoon between 2:45 pm to 3:15 pm. - Lunch will be served from 11:00 am to 12:00 pm.
+This causes problems in the classroom. - Snacks will be provided mid-morning around 9:45 am and again in the afternoon between 9 am, 2 pm, 4 pm - Lunch will be served-at 11:00 am